albertz/commandergenius/readme.txt

 Known bugs
 ==========

-0. Revert to widely-used SDL 1.2, backport changes that enable hardware acceleration from SDL 1.3 Ideally ChangeAppSettings.sh should ask you what SDL version you want to use.

-1. Application will crash on exit or when you're pressing "Home" button - the correct behavior for Android apps is to stay in memory and go to foreground when you're launching app again, that's not working yet because app will lose OpenGL context (there are rumors that it won't lose GL context in 2.1 SDK).
+0. Application will crash when you're pressing "Home" button or open/close keyboard
+- the correct behavior for Android apps is to stay in memory and go to foreground when you're launching app again, that's not working yet because app will lose OpenGL context (there are rumors that it won't lose GL context in 2.1 SDK).

-2. Multitouch support - it is available since 2.0 SDK, but not on 1.6 - I'll have to follow http://devtcg.blogspot.com/2009/12/gracefully-supporting-multiple-android.html to make it compile.

-3. In the future I'm planning to use accelerometer as a SDL joystick.

-4. Many SDL games require keyboard, and newer phones have only touchscreen - there should be configuration screen where you can toggle on-screen keyboard, bind existing keys like volume up/down to PgUp/PgDown for example, and configure other actions like accelerometer tilt as keypresses.
+Anyway, SDL should sleep inside SDL_Flip() and re-create all HW textures when it gains back video.

+1. Merge all config screens into single big config screen, make option to rerun config.

+2. Fix on-screen keyboard, add more keys and more options, make possible for application to control it.

+3. Add full QWERTY on-screen keyboard.

+4. Add trackball sensitivity and accelerometer sensitivity config.

 5. Export phone vibrator to SDL - interface is available in SDL 1.3